HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 There are some good, positive signs too in impressive usage growth in `loading="lazy"` and the uptake of service workers.
 The fact developers are embracing these is a positive sign that performance is being taken seriously.

 It does however seem that improving Large Contentful Paint, and handing images are areas developers are struggling with more than other areas.
-Hopefully tooling and libraries like <a hreflang="en" href="https://nextjs.org/docs/api-reference/next/image">next/image</a> for the nextjs framework, and adoption by popular CMSs like WordPress will help developers overcome these pain points.
+Hopefully tooling and libraries like <a hreflang="en" href="https://nextjs.org/docs/api-reference/next/image">next/image</a> for the
+Next.js framework, and adoption by popular CMSs like WordPress will help developers overcome these pain points.

-## Mobile web conclusions
+## Conclusion

 In 2021, the perception of a distinct "mobile web" is outdated.